 What is NMR?

-It is based on the fact that nuclei of most of the atoms shows spin and all nuclei are electrically charged.
-NMR-spectroscopy is based on the absorption of electromagnetic radiation in the radio frequency region 3kHz-300 GHz.
-Nuclei of atoms has spin and electrical charge, so they generate magnetic field.
-In presence of external magnetic field, nuclei of atoms align themselves either in the direction of external magnetic field or in the opposite direction of the external magnetic field.
+It is based on the fact that the nuclei of most of the atoms show spin and all nuclei are electrically charged.
+NMR-spectroscopy is based on the absorption of electromagnetic radiation in the radiofrequency region 3kHz-300 GHz.
+Nuclei of atoms have spin and electrical charge, so they generate magnetic fields.
+In the presence of an external magnetic field, nuclei of atoms align themselves either in the direction of the external magnetic field or in the opposite direction of the external magnetic field.

-In the presence of external magnetic field, energy transfer takes place between ground state to excited state.
+In the presence of an external magnetic field, energy transfer takes place between the ground state to the excited state.

-It takes place at a wavelength that matches with radio frequencies and when the electron returns from excited state to ground state, it emits the radio wave of same frequency.
-This emitted radio frequency gives NMR-spectrum.
-This emitted radio frequency is proportional to the strength of the applied external magnetic field.
+It takes place at a wavelength that matches with radio frequencies and when the electron returns from an excited state to ground state, it emits the radio wave of the same frequency.
+This emitted radio frequency gives NMR spectrum.
+This emitted radiofrequency is proportional to the strength of the applied external magnetic field.